Otter: Generating Tests from Issues to Validate SWE Patches

-Two very recent systems are dedicated to generating tests from Python issues.
+Three very recent systems are dedicated to generating tests from Python issues.
 Aegis~\cite{aegis} is a multi-agent system that uses inference scaling, but the exact dataset for their evaluation is unclear (the paper says SWE-bench Lite, but then compares against numbers from another system on SWT-bench Lite, which is different).
 Aegis is more costly than \soly, and unlike our work, the Aegis paper (a) does not report coverage numbers and (b) does not evaluate how tests can help trade off precision vs.\ recall w.r.t. performance of SWE agents.
+EvoCoder~\cite{lin2024llms} uses experiences from prior issues to help with the latest issue at hand, which is complementary to \solx.
+Unlike our work, the generated tests are not integrated with the existing CI pipeline.
+Furthermore, the experiments do not use execution-based metrics, making it hard to compare empirically.
 SWE-Agent+ adapts a patch-generating agent to generate tests instead~\cite{mundler2024swtbench} and achieves 19.2\% fail-to-pass rate on the SWT-bench Lite dataset introduced by the same paper.
-SWT-bench applies less rigorous quality filters than \tdd, and it measures coverage in a round-about way by first running additional tests than just the generated ones and then subtracting them back out.
-Using tests generated by SWE-Agent+ as a filter improves precision of SWE agents to 47.8\% while reducing recall to~20\%. \soly outperforms SWE-Agent+ on all of these metrics.
+SWT-bench applies less rigorous quality filters than \tdd, and measures coverage in a round-about way by first running additional tests than just generated ones and then subtracting them back out.
+Using tests from SWE-Agent+ as a filter improves precision of SWE agents to 47.8\% while reducing recall to~20\%. \soly outperforms SWE-Agent+ on all of these metrics.